 - Maintenance and Durability – Aluminum flooring is one of the best durable flooring materials.
 It will easily outlast just about any other boating surface.
 Also, maintenance is a joke.
 There is literally no maintenance required.

 - Traction – Although aluminum is not as good as marine carpet or rubber flooring, it offers good traction.
-You can be confident that you will not slip and fall on it.
-Although that can change.
-If you keep your boat in the water over the winter, ice may form on top of it.
+You can be confident that you will not slip and fall on it, although that can change.
+If you keep your boat in the water over the winter, ice may form on top.

 Cons of Aluminum Flooring

 - The Noise – One of the major issues that I have with aluminum is the noise.
-I just don’t like all the heavy sounding footsteps when I walk on top of it.
-Walking barefoot of wearing flip-flops may solve that problem though.
+I wouldn’t say I like all the heavy sounding footsteps when I walk on top of it.
+Walking barefoot or wearing flip-flops may solve that problem, though.

-- The Appearance – Personally, I don’t like the look of it.
-In fact, I think it’s ugly.
+- The Appearance – Personally, I’m not too fond of the look of it.
+In fact, I think it isn’t pleasant.
 I know some manufacturers try to make it look like wood, but it just doesn’t work for me.